Adapt to Google's 2026 Review Rules Now

 Behind the scenes, Google is tracking review spikes, IP patterns, device overlaps, and text similarity.
 In 2025 alone, they removed or blocked over 292 million violating reviews (launchcodex.com).
 2026 is the year local service businesses are really feeling that at street level.

-Incentivized and Gated Reviews: Practices Now Putting HVAC Profiles at Risk
+Incentivized and Gated Reviews: Practices Now Putting Local Profiles at Risk

-Many HVAC owners aren’t trying to “cheat.”
+Many local service owners aren’t trying to “cheat.”
 They’re following advice they heard at a conference three years ago or copying what a competitor did.
 Unfortunately, several common tactics now fall squarely into Google’s prohibited bucket (Google fake engagement policy):

-Incentivized reviews: “Leave us a review and get $25 off your next tune‑up,” “Free filter with every review,” or “We’ll fix that minor issue at no charge if you update your review.”
+Incentivized reviews: “Leave us a review and get $25 off your next service,” “Free add‑on with every review,” or “We’ll fix that minor issue at no charge if you update your review.”
 All of this is now clearly banned, including incentives offered in exchange for revising or removing a negative review.

 Review gating: Sending a happy/angry survey first and only asking the happy customers to review you on Google.
 Google now explicitly prohibits pre‑screening customers by sentiment before sending a review link or discouraging unhappy customers from posting.

-Scripted content: Training techs to say, “Please mention me Josh in your review,” or adding that into automated texts is now specifically called out as manipulative.
+Scripted content: Training staff to say, “Please mention me—Josh—in your review,” or adding that into automated texts is now specifically called out as manipulative.
 The ask has to stay open‑ended and go to every customer the same way.

-⚠️ Warning: If Google detects patterns like these, they can remove reviews, freeze new ones, and slap a public warning on your profile right where homeowners decide who to call first.
+⚠️ Warning: If Google detects patterns like these, they can remove reviews, freeze new ones, and slap a public warning on your profile—right where customers decide who to call first.

 Local service businesses live and die by their star rating and review volume.
-For HVAC, where most searches are “near me” and urgent, Google’s review policies now directly affect your call volume and revenue (Search Engine Journal).
+For trades where most searches are “near me” and urgent, Google’s review policies now directly affect your call volume and revenue.

 Profiles that leaned heavily on incentivized or gated reviews can see reviews disappear quickly, and a rating can slide in a matter of days.

-Some shops have had reviews temporarily disabled, meaning no new social proof during peak season exactly when they need it most.
+Some businesses have had reviews temporarily disabled, meaning no new social proof during peak season—exactly when they need it most.

 Multi‑location operators are seeing risks multiply: one bad process rolled out across five branches can trigger issues on five separate profiles.